BEST AHREFS ALTERNATIVES · 2026

 • ·Business: $259/mo (enterprise features)

-6. Mangools: Best for long-tail keyword discovery on a budget
+6. Mangools: Long-tail keyword discovery on a budget

 mangools.com